 We found a few user reports that claim it works well enough for their pet, but their dog didn’t like the taste or that the product didn’t do all that it claimed it would.
 It seems that it depends on your dog whether it will work for them.

-7. Lloyd and Lucy’s Skin & Coat Supplement
+7. Lloyd and Lucy’s Dog Skin and Coat Supplement

 Lloyd and Lucy’s Omega Supplement offers a chewable, bacon-flavored supplement containing Omegas 3 and 6, as well as a small amount of biotin.
 Omegas 3 and 6 work best when accompanied by Omega 9, however, which this supplement lacks.
 It also does not contain other beneficial ingredients that other supplements do, making it less effective.